L4rsG/F-Heat_QGIS/docs/fheatai_overview.rst

 F|Heat.map
 ----------

 **F|Heat.map** is responsible for the procurement, enrichment, aggregation, and visualization of building and road data in compliance with federal guidelines.
 It allows for:

 - Automated process based on NRW's data structure.
-- Mapping potentials such as areas for solar thermal energy and geothermal energy.
-- Determining and visualizing the "socio-economically best solution" for the analyzed municipality.
+- Additional loading of the 2022 census data
+- Visualisation of heat density on building blocks and as heat line density

 F|Heat.net
 ----------

 **F|Heat.net** handles the conceptual design, layout, and visualization of heating networks.
 It includes:

 - Design of radiant heating networks with specific flow temperatures.
-- Cost estimation for pipe construction.
-- Future improvements such as meshed grids, multiple feeders, and anergy networks.

 F|Heat.tec
 ----------

 **F|Heat.tec** aggregates and visualizes annual heat demand data and network areas.
 It provides tools for:

-- Automated storage calculation.
-- Suggestions for storage locations based on annual values.
-- Integration with other components for comprehensive planning.
+- Heating demand calculation as an hourly annual curve and an ordered load profile.

 .. _dev_roadmap: